IN CONVERSATION WITH STEPHEN ALLSOPP

 What are some of your goals as an artist?
 Where do you see yourself or hope to see yourself in five years?

-I am enjoying the results with my Pinhole, the next thing for me to do, logically is to go back to film, and eventually learn to develop and print.
+I am enjoying the results with my Pinhole camera, the next thing for me to do, logically is to go back to film, and eventually learn to develop and print.
 I think that would be extremely rewarding.

 Are there any special projects you are currently working on?